-In this new, extensively updated second edition, authors Allyson Stewart-Allen and Lanie Denslow accurately capture the current US business environment.
+In this new, extensively updated second edition, authors Allyson Stewart-Allen and Lanie Denslow accurately capture the current US business environment and its changes since their best-selling 1st edition published in 2002.
 You’ll find even more insights into the American business mindset, diversity and regions building on the acclaimed first edition so you can confidently negotiate, communicate and influence in the world’s largest, most profitable and complex marketplace.

 "The business world is in a state of turbulence crossing all boundaries.
 Yet America, despite it all, remains consistent in its unique way of approaching opportunities....an openness to ideas, a somewhat chaotic process of vetting them, and a hope that each will uncover a rainbow at the end.
 Working with Americans will help you decode this journey and give you invaluable insights on how best to participate successfully on it." - Gary E Knell, Chairman, National Geographic Partners